GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ]
 ```

-We're using `strict_dns`, which means that we’re relying on every instance of the `usersvc` appearing in the DNS.
-Hopefully this will work for us—we'll find out when we test!
+Note the `type: strict_dns` there -- for this to work, every instance of the `usersvc` must appear in the DNS.
+This clearly will require some testing!

 As usual, it's a single command to start the edge Envoy running:

 ```
-bash up.sh edge-envoy
+sh up.sh edge-envoy
 ```

-Sadly we can’t really test anything yet, since the edge Envoy is going to try to talk to service Envoys that aren’t running yet, so let's get them going.
+You won't be able to easily test this yet, since the edge Envoy is going to try to talk to service Envoys that aren’t running yet... but they will be after the next step.

 ## App Changes for Envoy

-Once the edge Envoy is running, we need to switch our Flask app to use a service Envoy.
-We'll keep things simple for now, and just run the service Envoy as a separate process in the Flask app's container.
-That means that we needn’t change the database at all, but we do need a few tweaks to the Flask app:
+Once the edge Envoy is running, you need to switch the Flask app to use a service Envoy.
+To keep things simple, the service Envoy will run as a separate process in the Flask app's container.
+You needn’t change the database at all for this to work, but you do need a few tweaks to the Flask app:

-* We need to have the Dockerfile copy in the Envoy config file.
+* The Dockerfile needs to copy in the Envoy config file.
-* We need to have the `entrypoint.sh` script start the service Envoy as well as the Flask app.
+* `entrypoint.sh` needs to start the service Envoy as well as the Flask app.
-* While we’re at it, we'll switch back to having Flask listen only on the loopback interface, and
+* Flask can go back to listening only on the loopback interface.
-* We’ll switch the service to type `ClusterIP` instead `LoadBalancer`.
+* Finally, the `usersvc` can use type `ClusterIP` instead `LoadBalancer`.

-This will give us a running Envoy through which we can talk to the Flask app, but also, that Envoy will be the *only* way to talk to the Flask app.
+This will give us a running Envoy through which you can talk to the Flask app — but also, that Envoy will be the *only* way to talk to the Flask app.
 Trying to talk directly will be blocked in the network layer.

-The service Envoy’s config, while we’re at it, is very similar to the edge Envoy’s.
+The service Envoy’s config is very similar to the edge Envoy’s.
 The `listeners` section is identical, and the `clusters` section nearly so:

 ```
 "clusters": [